 - Paddle with a group.
 Go out with at least three people and stay close enough for visual or verbal contact.

-- Expect the unexpected - you may capsize or fall out of the boat.
-Keep your feet off the bottom and pointed downstream to avoid getting snagged or stuck
+- Expect the unexpected - you may capsize or fall in the water.
+On rivers, keep your feet off the bottom and pointed downstream to avoid getting snagged or stuck.

 - Stay near the shore when there’s a lot of boat traffic.
-Approaching waves at a slight angle will help to avoid capsizing the boat
+Approaching waves head on will help keep water out of your vessel to avoid capsizing the boat.

 - When in doubt, get out and scout!
 Don’t take a chance of paddling rapids or currents you are not used to.
 Make sure to check for rocks that are dangerously close to the surface.